People Power Revolution: Background and history

 Senate President Ferdinand Marcos was elected president in 1965, defeating incumbent President Diosdado Macapagal by a margin of 52 to 43 percent.
 During this time, Marcos was very active in the initiation of public works projects and the intensification of tax collections.
 Marcos and his government claimed that they "built more roads than all his predecessors combined and more schools than any previous administration".
 Amidst charges from the opposition party of vote-buying and a fraudulent election, President Marcos was reelected in the 1969 Philippine presidential election, this time defeating Sergio Osmeña Jr. by 61 to 39 percent.

 President Marcos's second term for the presidency was marred by allegations by the opposition Liberal Party of widespread graft and corruption.
-According to leftists who rioted during the First Quarter Storm, the increasing disparity of wealth between the very wealthy and the very poor that made up the majority of the Philippines' population led to a rise in crime and civil unrest around the country.
+The increasing disparity of wealth between the very wealthy and the very poor that made up the majority of the Philippines' population led to a rise in crime and civil unrest around the country.
 In March 1969, the New People's Army (NPA) was formed as the military wing of the Communist Party of the Philippines, initiating the still-ongoing CPP–NPA–NDF rebellion.
 Marcos quickly denounced the movement, hoping to gain monetary and political support from anti-Communist administrators in the United States.

 In 1972, the Moro National Liberation Front, a militant Muslim separatist group, formed in the southern island of Mindanao.

 Marcos soon used the rise of militant and civil unrest as justification for declaring martial law.